Discover the best over 60s savings account for you

 Easy access savings accounts

-Easy access accounts could be a good choice for over 60s savers if you want a no-fuss flexible option.
+Easy access accounts, also known as instant access savings accounts, could be a good choice for over 60s savers if you want a no-fuss flexible option.
 With easy access savings accounts, you can place money in and take it out without any restrictions.
-This level of easy management has minimum drawbacks and could be a perfect match if you want the security of easy access to your money.
+This level of easy management has minimal drawbacks and could be a perfect match if you want the security of easy access to your money.

 Notice accounts